-Adam Luebke is the 2021 GRAMMY® award winner for Best Choral Performance.
-Appointed Music Director of Buffalo Philharmonic Chorus in 2015, the chorus has been hailed as “splendid,” “articulate,” “soaring,” and “virtuosic.”
-He and the chorus won the 2021 GRAMMY® award for Best Choral Performance for their recording Richard Danielpour: The Passion of Yeshua with the Buffalo Philharmonic Orchestra and conductor JoAnn Falletta.
+GRAMMY® award-winning conductor Adam Luebke is the Cameron Baird Music Director of the Buffalo Philharmonic Chorus.
+Since his appointment in 2015, the chorus has been hailed as “splendid,” “articulate,” “soaring,” and “virtuosic.”
+He and the chorus received the 2020 GRAMMY® award for Best Choral Performance for their recording Richard Danielpour: The Passion of Yeshua with the Buffalo Philharmonic Orchestra and conductor JoAnn Falletta.

 Luebke has prepared choruses for conductors JoAnn Falletta, John Morris Russell, Rossen Milanov, Carl St. Clair, Bradley Thachuk, Tim Moffit, and Stefan Sanders.
 He has worked with singers Hila Plitmann, Angela Brown, J’Nai Bridges, and Kevin Deas; as well as Broadway veterans Liz Calloway, Rachel Potter, and Justin Guarini.
 He worked alongside composer Richard Danielpour preparing the East Coast premiere performances and the world premiere recording of his The Passion of Yeshua for Naxos, Fabio Luisi to prepare his St. Bonaventure Mass at the Metropolitan Museum of Art, and the distinguished African-American Spiritual arranger, Stacey Gibbs.